sav-che/TL-2/Authors/Stefureac, Traian I. {std. Stefur.}.md

-> [!cite] BHL link: this entry starts at [page 870](https://www.biodiversitylibrary.org/item/104077#page/884/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 870](https://www.biodiversitylibrary.org/page/33334009) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Stefureac, Traian I. (1908-x), Rumanian bryologist; studied and worked at the Faculty of Sciences Cernauti; from 1940 with the faculty of natural sciences of the University of Bucarest (Botanical Institute of the University). (*Stefur.*).
+Stefureac, Traian I. (1908-x), Rumanian bryologist; studied and worked at the Faculty of Sciences Cernauti; from 1940 with the faculty of natural sciences of the University of Bucarest (Botanical Institute of the University).
+**Abbreviated name**: *Stefur.*

 #### Herbarium and types